dan-fritchman/Thesis/content.md

 .ends
 ```

 Note that while the modules returned by successive calls to `G` have identical _content_, they are nonetheless distinct objects in memory.
 Exporting both - particularly, the identical _names_ of both - to legacy EDA formats would generally produce redefinition errors.
-There are a few conceptual ways by which Hdl21 might confront this:

-- 1. By performing structured comparisons between all combinations of modules, and only exporting one of each identical set.
-- 2. By avoiding producing identical modules in the first place, e.g. by caching the results of each generator call and returning the same object for each identical call.
+Wherever possible, Hdl21 avoids producing identical modules in the first place.

-Hdl21 uses approach 2 wherever possible.
 Each call to a `Generator` is logged and cached.
 Successive calls to the same function with identical parameter values return the same object.
 This ensures each generator-parameters pair produces the same module on each call.

 Note the use of such caching places a constraint on generator parameters: they must be hashable to serve as cache keys.
 Most of Hdl21's built-in types, e.g. `Module`, `Generator`, and `Signal`, are built to support such hashing, generally on an "object identity" basis.
 This is of course not the case for all possible parameter values, including many common types such as the built-in `list`.
 Generators with such unhashable parameters can opt out of the caching behavior via a boolean flag to the `generator` decorator-function.
 These generators then take on responsibility for ensuring that each module produced has a unique name.

 `Generator`s third and final task is _enforcement_.
 (This may be a feature or a bug per individual perspective.)
-Hdl21 was designed in the wake of a number of other academic analog-design libraries.
-Our recurring observation in their usage has been... it's pretty chaotic?
-Circuit designers are often not experienced programmers, and are accordingly unacquainted with countless practices that tend to make code more debuggable and understandable, both by others and by their future selves.
+Hdl21 was designed in the wake of a number of other academic analog-design libraries, and had the opportunity to observe their usage.
+One take-away: circuit designers are often not experienced programmers, and are accordingly unacquainted with countless practices that tend to make code more debuggable and understandable, both by others and by their future selves.
 Hdl21, and particularly its generator facility, attempts to enforce a few of these practices.
 These include:

 - Generator parameters must be organized into a type,
 - Each parameter has a required "docstring" description,